medialab/minet/cookbook/scraping_dsl.md

 So far, we now how to select a single node and extract information about it.
 But oftentimes, we want to iterate over a selection of nodes and extract information about each of them.

-Let's consider the following page:
+Let's consider the following html:

 ```html
 <main>